Missile Defense Agency: International mission

-Defense of Guam

-MDA planned in 2023 to use multiple technologies to defend Guam.

 Categories

 MIM-104 Patriot surface-to-air missile (SAM) with anti-ballistic missile capabilities.

 MDA divides its systems into four phases: boost; ascent; mid-course; and terminal.
 Each of these corresponds to a different phase of the threat ballistic missile flight regime.
 Each phase offers different advantages and disadvantages to a missile defense system (see missile defense classified by trajectory phase), and the geography of each defended area dictates the types of systems which can be employed.
 The resultant flexible and layered defense approach concept is believed to improve overall defense effectiveness.
 The more opportunities a system has to neutralize a threat (e.g., by shooting down a missile), the better the chance of success.

 Activities have also been categorized as fulfilling the goals of one of five "blocks".
 For example, "block 4.0" was stated as "Defend Allies and Deployed Forces in Europe from Limited Iranian Long-Range Threats and Expand Protection of U.S. Homeland".
 It included the US missile defense complex in Poland to be constructed, and the European Mid-course Radar (EMR), currently located at the Ronald Reagan Ballistic Missile Defense Test Site at Kwajalein Atoll, which was to have been modified and relocated to the Czech Republic.

 On 17 September 2009, the Obama administration scrapped the "block 4.0" plan, in favor of a new so-called "European Phased Adaptive Approach" (EPAA).